Superficial Safety Alignment Hypothesis: Appendix: Less is More for Safety Alignment

 \textbf{Measuring Utility}.
 We evaluate the model's utility by measuring its average zero-shot accuracy across six common tasks from EleutherAI’s LM Harness~\citep{gao2021framework}: \textit{BoolQ}~\citep{clark2019boolq}, \textit{RTE}~\citep{wang2018glue}, \textit{HellaSwag} ~\citep{zellers2019hellaswag}, \textit{WinoGrande}~\citep{sakaguchi2019adversarial}, \textit{ARC Challenge}~\citep{clark2018think}, and \textit{OpenBookQA}~\citep{mihaylov2018can}.
 These tasks were chosen to reflect a broad range of general reasoning and language understanding capabilities.

 \textbf{Measuring Safety}.
 We measure the model’s safety by evaluating its \textit{attack success rate (ASR)} in response to harmful instructions.
 Specifically, we prompt the model using \textit{AdvBench\textsubscript{eval}}, which consists of 100 harmful prompts, and collect the model's responses.
 We consider an attack as successful if the model’s response lacks key patterns indicative of instruction rejection.
 The ASR is then computed as the ratio of successfully attacked prompts to the total number of prompts evaluated.
-Our safety evaluation includes two use cases: \begin{enumerate} \item \textbf{ASR\textsubscript{Vanilla}}: This metric reflects the model's response to harmful instructions under standard, non-malicious conditions.
-We calculate this both with and without the system-level instructions that define the model’s behavior and constraints. \item \textbf{ASR\textsubscript{Adv-Suffix}}: In this setting, the attacker optimizes adversarial suffixes to bypass the model’s safety guardrails~\citep{zou2023universal}.
-This setting allows us to test the model’s resilience to manipulative inputs that are designed to mislead the model into following harmful instructions. \end{enumerate}

-The \textbf{ASR\textsubscript{Vanilla}} metric gives insight into the model's safety under normal operating conditions, while \textbf{ASR\textsubscript{Adv-Suffix}} helps evaluate its robustness against more sophisticated attacks.
-By evaluating safety under both conditions, we gain a comprehensive understanding of the model's safety performance.
-These metrics provide a solid basis for assessing the safety and utility trade-offs during the structured pruning process, ensuring that the model maintains high utility while minimizing the risk of harmful outputs.
-Detailed results are provided in Table~\ref{tab:2}.